TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

 *Straight trajectory used to make blasters in a private mod by @brsajo#9745*

 - Self-explanatory, is a straight-shot trajectory.
   - `Trajectory.Straight.DetonationDistance` controls the maximum distance in cells from intended target (checked at start of each game frame, before the projectile moves) at which the projectile will be forced to detonate.
 Set to 0 to disable forced detonation (note that this can cause the projectile to overshoot the target).
+If `Trajectory.Straight.ApplyRangeModifiers` is set to true, any applicable weapon range modifiers from the firer are applied here as well.
 By setting `Trajectory.Straight.PassThrough=true`, it refers to the distance that projectile should travel from itself when it above 0, and the distance that projectile should move behind the target when it below 0 (use the absolute value).
   - `Trajectory.Straight.TargetSnapDistance` controls the maximum distance in cells from intended target the projectile can be at moment of detonation to make the projectile 'snap' on the intended target.
 Set to 0 to disable snapping.
   - `Trajectory.Straight.PassThrough` enables special case logic where the projectile does not detonate in contact with the target but instead travels up to a distance defined by `Trajectory.Straight.DetonationDistance`.
 Note that the firing angle of the projectile is adjusted with this in mind, making it fire straight ahead if the target is on same elevation.
   - `Trajectory.Straight.PassDetonate` enables extra detonations when the projectile is traveling.